 Work-related wrongful death scenarios can include:

-over 300 fatal occupational injuries in Florida in 2023, many of which occurred in high-risk industries like construction, transportation, and warehousing.
+According to the U.S. Bureau of Labor Statistics, there were over 300 fatal occupational injuries in Florida in 2023, many of which occurred in high-risk industries like construction, transportation, and warehousing.
 These deaths may give rise to a wrongful death claim in addition to any available workers’ compensation benefits.

 Intentional Acts of Violence